 In April 2005, we entered into a written consulting agreement with Dr. Chen pursuant to which he agreed to provide consulting services to us and to serve as the chairman and/or a member of our scientific advisory board.
 This written agreement superseded a prior verbal consulting agreement that we had in place with Dr. Chen.
 Under the original terms of this agreement, we agreed to pay Dr. Chen \$25,000 per month for these services.
 In March 2007, we amended the consulting agreement to reduce the fee from \$25,000 to \$10,000 per month.
 This written agreement has no definitive term and may be terminated by us or Dr. Chen upon 15 days advance written notice.
 The agreement also contains a one-year post termination non-competition and non-solicitation provision.
-We paid Dr. Chen \$120,000 in 2010 under this agreement.
+We paid Dr. Chen \$120,000 in 2011 under this agreement.
+In connection with Dr. Chen's resignation from our Board of Directors effective March 1, 2012, this agreement was terminated.